Vehicle documents

 The MOT test certificate

-The MOT test checks your motorbike is safe on the road and that it meets minimum legal standards for its effect on the environment.
+The MOT test checks your motorcycle is safe on the road and that it meets minimum legal standards for its effect on the environment.
 You’ll need the MOT test certificate to renew your vehicle excise duty (vehicle tax, see above).

 Showing your documents